-The new LED Fresnel spotlights from Lupolux deliver unrivaled levels of power, quality, efficiency and control in a unique lightweight compact lamp housing.
+The new LED Fresnel spotlights from Lupo deliver unrivalled levels of power, quality, efficiency and control in a unique lightweight compact lamp housing.

 Fresnel lenses have been at the heart of the best spotlights for decades.
 The dimpled surface on the back of the lens delivers a delicate soft edge.
 Other lens systems claim a more accurate beam pattern but none create the beauty of fresnels.
 Lensed lights are here to stay.

-Both the new Lupolux DayLED fresnel spotlights side by side.
-The 1000 on the left is ⅔ of a stop more powerful than the very capable 650 on the right.
+Both the new Lupo DayLED fresnel spotlights side by side.
+The 1000 on the left is ⅔ of a stop more powerful than the very capable LED 650 on the right.

 These LED spotlights are DMX (remote) controllable making them the ideal choice for video and theatre productions.
-You will also never have to think about changing the bulbs as they have a life span of 50,000 hrs.
+They are silent and flicker free up to and above 12,000 frames per second.
+You will also never have to think about changing the bulbs as the LEDs have an expected life span of more than 50,000 hrs.
 This makes these lights much more cost-effective than other continuous lighting options.
-Here are the vital statistics

 The difference in case size of the two luminaries is small but significant.
-The cases of Lupolux Fresnel spotlights are made from a carbon fibre reinforced polymer giving them super strength and lightness.
+The cases of Lupo Fresnel spotlights are made from a carbon fibre reinforced polymer giving them super strength and lightness.

 Due to their very low power consumption LED lamps are much more suited to run on battery power making them a great choice for wedding, portrait or commercial photographers.